jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 **Members representing other members**

 ### 20 Members representing other members
-(1) A member of the Board (the appointing member) may give the Registrar notice appointing another member of the Board (the representative) to represent him or her at 1 or more meetings of the Board stated in the notice.
+(1) A member of the Board (the appointing member) may give the Registrar notice appointing another member of the Board (the representative) to represent the appointing member at 1 or more meetings of the Board stated in the notice.
 (2) The appointment of the representative ceases if— (a) the appointing member—
     (i) gives the Registrar notice revoking the appointment; or (ii) ceases to be a member of the Board; or
   (b) the representative ceases to be a member of the Board.
 (3) A notice may be given in writing, or by mail or electronic transmission.
-(4) At a meeting of the Board stated in the notice appointing him or her (other than a meeting that the appointing member in fact attends), the representative may vote on behalf of the appointing member, as well as voting on his or her own behalf.
+(4) At a meeting of the Board stated in the notice appointing the representative (other than a meeting that the appointing member in fact attends), the representative may vote on behalf of the appointing member, as well as voting on the representative’s own behalf.
 (5) The representative—
-  (a) may not, in his or her capacity as a representative,—
+  (a) may not, in the representative’s capacity as a representative,—
     (i) act as chairperson or deputy chairperson of the Board; or (ii) cast a casting vote; or
     (iii) witness the affixing of the Board's seal; and